ballerina-platform/module-ballerinax-microsoft.outlook.mail/outlookmail/Module.md

 Before using this connector in your Ballerina application, complete the following:
 * Create [Microsoft Outlook Account](https://outlook.live.com/owa/)
 * Obtaining tokens
-1. Follow [this link](https://docs.microsoft.com/en-us/graph/auth-v2-user#authentication-and-authorization-steps) and obtain the client ID, client secret and refresh token.
+1. Follow [this link](https://docs.microsoft.com/en-us/graph/auth-v2-user#authentication-and-authorization-steps) and obtain the client ID, client secret, and refresh token.

 ## Quickstart